DataDog/kics/documentation/rules/k8s/image_without_digest.md

 ### Description

  Images should be specified with their digests to ensure integrity.
+The policy checks `containers` and `initContainers` entries in the resource spec and flags any image value that does not include a digest (i.e., missing the '@' separator).
+Specifying images by digest enforces immutability and helps ensure consistent, repeatable, and trusted deployments.

 ## Compliant Code Examples